APPLICATION

 • Emulsifiers

-The definitions of the diverse types of chocolate is strictly regulated to prevent frauds.
+The definitions of the diverse types of chocolate are strictly regulated to prevent fraud.

 PROCESS